Chayanon-Ninyawee/42-c-tester/README.md

 The returned pointer must be non-NULL to produce a buffer capture.

 A size of zero is allowed for return captures.

+The captured allocation is freed by the generated harness.

 ______________________________________________________________________